I was in agony.

 Also, asking for help doesn’t always mean hiring a freelancer.
-A lot of successful bloggers I know have designated hours where they write, and they get their family and friends to agree not to interrupt them, unless it’s a life or death emergency.
+A lot of successful bloggers I know that are already making money, have designated hours where they write, and they get their family and friends to agree not to interrupt them, unless it’s a life or death emergency.

 If you’re really brazen, you can even take it a step further and ask them to do the laundry, pick the kids up from school, get groceries, and all the other little tasks you normally do, just to give you a chance to write.
 You might be surprised at what they would do for you, if they understood how serious you are.

 Whatever you do, don’t try to keep going by yourself.
 You’ll fail.

 Maybe not at first, but eventually, your strength will run out.
 Hopefully you won’t drive yourself to the brink of despair like I did, but you might still burn yourself out and want to quit.
 Maybe you’re already there.